Data Documentation

 Geographic Coverage

-The database covers English-speaking markets where lower-middle-market acquisition activity is highest.
-Each country is sourced from multiple independent datasets to maximize completeness.
+Serava maps English-speaking markets where lower-middle-market acquisition activity is highest.
+Each country is sourced from multiple independent datasets to improve target-map coverage.

 🇺🇸